One Charlotte Realty, Inc.

 Failure to timely report a potential claim may create personal responsibility for uncovered losses.

-All advertising must comply with North Carolina Real Estate Commission rules, Fair Housing laws, MLS rules, federal advertising regulations, and Brokerage branding standards.
+All advertising must comply with North Carolina Real Estate Commission rules, South Carolina Real Estate Commission rules where applicable, Fair Housing laws, MLS rules, federal advertising regulations, REALTOR® rules where applicable, and Brokerage branding standards.

 Advertising may not be false, misleading, deceptive, unauthorized, discriminatory, or improperly licensed.